Magform/magform.dev/_posts/2024-02-04-review-criteria.md

 - Discuss the impact of thermal performance on overall system stability.

 ### Power Consumption
-- Specify the power supply unit's rating and efficiency.
 - Provide details on power consumption under different workloads.
 - Discuss any power-saving features or technologies implemented.

 ### Packaging
+- Discuss any additional accessories included in the package.
 - Evaluate the quality and design of the product's packaging.
 - Assess the protection provided to the hardware during transportation.
-- Discuss any additional accessories or documentation included in the package.

 ### Price
 - Include the current market price of the hardware.